helgoboss/helgobox/doc/user-guide.md

 creating 2 additional mappings - in the same ReaLearn instance or another one, up to you) et voilà, it works.
 The beauty of this solution lies in how you can compose different ReaLearn features to obtain exactly the result you want.
-For example, the mode of the mapping that controls the modifier parameter decides if the modifier button is momentary (has to be stay pressed all the time) or toggled (switches between on and off everytime you press it).
+For example, the mode of the mapping that controls the modifier parameter decides if the modifier button is momentary (has to be pressed all the time) or toggled (switches between on and off everytime you press it).
 You can also be more adventurous and let the modifier on/off state change over time, using REAPER's automation envelopes.